Happy New Year! Top ways for your family to make the most of the coming year and stay active.

 Spend More Time Outdoors

 I am resolving to do monthly hikes/nature walks with Isaac.
-There are some great tips for hiking with kids over at the REI website.
 If the weather’s cold, we’ll bundle up in our winter jackets, mittens, and scarves.
+(See more tips on happy hiking with kids).
 If it’s the sticky dog days of summer, we’ll walk by the beach and bring plenty of hydration.

 We might look for some more outdoors classes as well.
 I’ve seen nature classes available or classes at local farms where they can help with the animals or crop harvesting.

 Stick With Swimming

 Isaac started swimming a few months ago and for this year, we’re resolving to continue with it.
 A big regret I have from my own childhood is that I never stuck with anything and I hope to encourage Isaac to continue to swim.
 I don’t expect him to become a competitive swimmer (unless he wants to be) but I do expect him to be able to stay afloat safely and confidently.

 Stay Fit and Active